Quantumplation/NPMapRenderer/README.md

 ##Setup
 1. Edit App.config and enter the directory all of the dumps were saved in.
 2. Run!
-3. Each turn of the game will produce a separate PNG map of the collective state of the world during that turn, according to anyone who contributed their data dumps.
+3. Each turn of the game will produce a separate SVG map of the collective state of the world during that turn, according to anyone who contributed their data dumps.